stat545ubc-2023/mda-maggiechops/main.md

 with.
 Analyzing which variables have the most missing data is important as missing data may lead to biased conclusions.
-Additionally, we should be aware that removing rows with missing values may skew our dataset if there are patterns to the missingness (i.e. if dates for all ‘x’ genus of tree are not indexed, removing rows with missing dates before proceeding with the analysis will make it incorrectly appear as if the ‘x’ genus of tree is not present in Vancouver).
+Additionally, we should be aware that removing rows with missing values may skew our dataset if there are patterns to the missingness (i.e. if `date_planted` is not documented for all entries of a given ‘x’ genus of tree, removing rows with missing dates before proceeding with the analysis will make it incorrectly appear as if the ‘x’ genus of tree is not present in Vancouver).
 Altogether, exploring and visualizing the number of missing values per variable is a starting place to address the concerns above.

-    # create na_summary tibble that contains variable numbers in one column, counts the number of missing values and calculates the percentage of missing values per variable.
+    # create na_summary tibble that contains variables in one column +
+    #counts the number of missing values per variable +
+    #calculates the percentage of missing values per variable
     na_summary <- tibble(
       variable = colnames(vancouver_trees),
       num_missing = colSums(is.na(vancouver_trees)),